veebee4/mousepediadb/README.md

 The colour scheme used for this project was based on the colors from the Disney Parks website, but in conjunction with the choice provided by the Materialize framework.
 This provides the user with some familiarity whilst providing enough contrast between the website elements and text.

-For the background of all pages, I created a gradient using the below:
+For the background of all pages, I created a gradient obtained from https://cssgradient.io/, using the below colours:

 ![Gradient Background Colour](documentation/images/gradient-colours.png)